enrabre/AdaEPFL-Project/README.md

 ### Abstract:

 Text mining and analysis are areas of research that made amazing results these last years.
 Linked to the advent of Twitter, a huge amount of data are waiting to be process and analyse.
-In our project, we will try to process, organise and deduce relation from tweets in Switzerland.
-Being able to detect events thanks to tweets could lead to label event and maybe highlight causality between place, date,positive or negative sentiment.
+In our project, we will try to process, organise tweets in Switzerland in order to detect events.
+The end goal of our project is to be able to label event and maybe highlight causality between place, date,positive or negative sentiment.
+Our biggest challenge will be

 ### Data description: